Plumsail/forms-docs/Public/how-to/provision-api.rst

                 form.Layout.Theme = new Theme(PredefinedThemes.Compact);

     *   -   **PC/Tablet/Phone**
-        -   Gets or sets grid that will nest the rest of the form.
+        -   Get or set grid that will nest the rest of the form.
 At least one of these must be filled before the form is saved.

             When creating a grid, make sure that each row's width is less or equal to 12.